 Professional & Pre-Professional Programs

-Intensive Programs: For students unable to attend the Martha Graham School year round or who wish to progress rapidly in the Martha Graham Technique.
+Intensive Program: For students unable to attend the Martha Graham School year round or who wish to progress rapidly in the Martha Graham Technique.
 The Winter and Summer Intensives for adults offer dancers a rigorous program in Martha Graham Technique, Repertory, and Dance Composition.
+Information &

 Young Artists Program: Open by audition to talented student dancers in New York City area schools.
 This full-year program offers students comprehensive dance instruction in Martha Graham Technique, and Ballet and Creative Workshops.
 Students also attend Martha Graham Company open rehearsals and participate in an exciting program of cultural events.